appbaseio/reactive-manual/content/getting-started/ComponentsIndex.md

 **ReactiveSearch** provides React UI components for Elasticsearch.
 This document explains the different kinds of components offered by the library and walks throughs scenarios of when to use which component.

-Components are divided into four broad categories:
+Components are divided into five broad categories:
 1. `List components` represent all kinds of list related UI components which typically create a term query.
 2. `Range components` represent all kinds of numbers and dates related UI components which typically create a range based query.
 3. `Search components` represent searchbar UIs, which typically apply search on full-text data.
 4. `Result components` are components for displaying results (aka hits) from queries created by other components.
+5. `Map components` are components for displaying geospatial data.

-Besides these four specific categories, we also have `Base components` that are useful primitives and components that don't belong to any of the above categories.
+Besides these five specific categories, we also have `Base components` that are useful primitives and components that don't belong to any of the above categories.

 ## 1. List Components